bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

     {from:all, iif:lo, oif:tun1, uidrange:0-10307, action: lookup fib_main_tun1}
 }
 ```
-Figure X. Routing data structure used for this post.
+Figure 18.
+Routing data structure used for this post.

 # Packet Reception